Mao Zedong: Five-year plans and brief liberalization

-Following the consolidation of power, Mao launched the first five-year plan (1953–1958), which emphasised rapid industrial development.
+Mao launched the first five-year plan (1953–1958), which emphasised rapid industrial development.
 Within industry, iron and steel, electric power, coal, heavy engineering, building materials, and basic chemicals were prioritised with the aim of constructing large and highly capital-intensive plants.
 Many of these plants were built with Soviet assistance and heavy industry grew rapidly.
 Agriculture, industry and trade were organised as worker cooperatives.
 This period marked the beginning of China's rapid industrialisation and it resulted in an enormous success.

 Despite being initially sympathetic towards the reformist government of Imre Nagy, Mao feared the "reactionary restoration" in Hungary as the Hungarian Revolution of 1956 continued and became more hardline.
 Mao opposed the withdrawal of Soviet troops by asking Liu Shaoqi to inform the Soviet representatives to use military intervention against "Western imperialist-backed" protestors and Nagy's government.
 However, it was unclear to what degree Mao's stance played a role in Nikita Khrushchev's decision to invade Hungary.
 It was also unclear if China was forced to conform to the Soviet position due to economic concerns and China's poor power projections compared to the USSR.
 Despite his disagreements with Moscow's hegemony in the Eastern Bloc, Mao viewed the integrity of the international communist movement as more important than the national autonomy of the countries in the Soviet sphere of influence.
 The Hungarian crisis also influenced Mao's Hundred Flowers Campaign.
 Mao decided to soften his stance on Chinese intelligentsia and allow them to express their social dissatisfaction and criticisms of the errors of the government.
 Mao wanted to use this movement to prevent a similar uprising in China.
 However, as people in China began to criticize the CCP's policies and Mao's leadership following the Hundred Flowers Campaign, Mao cracked down on the movement he initiated and compared it to the "counter-revolutionary" Hungarian Revolution.